Rotationally invariant dynamical lattice regulators for Euclidean quantum field theories: Field actions and symmetries on a dynamical lattice

 Let $(R,b)\in \Ed$ act on a configuration $(x,U,\Phi)$ by

-where $\rho$ is the appropriate finite-dimensional representation of $O(d)$ on the matter multiplet (trivial for scalars; spinorial for Dirac fields, discussed below).
+where $\rho$ is the appropriate finite-dimensional representation of $O(d)$ on the matter field (trivial for scalars; spinorial for Dirac fields, discussed below).
 Since $b$ is a translation in physical space, it acts trivially on internal indices.